All notarial service documents must be signed before a U.S. consular officer. Please see our appointment page.

 - We are not able to provide certification of foreign passports for use with individual tax ID number per IRS’s interim rule.

 - U.S. Apostille

 The Embassy cannot offer any apostille services.
 Please see this page for further information about apostilles.

 - Authentication/Notarization/Legalization of public documents issued in the United States.

 Such documents include vital records (birth, marriage, death, and divorce), as well as academic, commercial, or other credentials.
 Consular officers do not have access to the records of the issuing office or the seal of the custodian of these records.

 The Embassy cannot provide certified true copies of educational transcripts or diplomas, bank statements, court documents, or other such official records.
 Such requests should usually be addressed to the office which issued the document in question.
 For example, certified true copies of academic records should be requested from the registrar of the institution that originally issued them.

 - Certification of True Copies of Non-U.S. Documents

 Korean documents, such as a Korean family census register, must be obtained from a Korean ward office.
 If an apostille is required, please contact the Korean Apostille Issuing Authority for guidance.

-Ministry of Foreign Affairs and Trade, Annex I
+Ministry of Foreign Affairs (MOFA), Annex I

 Korean Re-Insurance Bldg.
 4th Floor Consular Service Section